Comparison of some geometric frameworks for dissipative evolution in multiscale non-equilibrium thermodynamics: Gradient dynamics

 Other frameworks that are related to gradient dynamics are variational frameworks where the entropy production is maximized subject to some constraints.
 In the frameworks of Entropy Production Maximization \cite{ziegler.h:some,ziegler.h.wehrli.c:on,raja-sri,malek-maxwell}, the entropy production formula $J^\alpha X_\alpha$ is maximized subject to constraints given by a functional $\sigma(\mathbf{X})$.
-The functional actually represents the entropy production or a metric in the space of thermodynamic forces, similarly to the Steepest Entropy Ascent framework \cite{sea}, where constraints are also imposed during the maximization.
+The functional actually represents the entropy production or a metric in the space of thermodynamic forces.

 It was shown in \cite{adam-epm} that if the functional $\sigma(\mathbf{X})$ depends only on one force, or if it is $k$-homogeneous in all forces (for instance quadratic), the resulting force-flux relations are compatible with gradient dynamics \eqref{eq.GD}.
 However, in general, the resulting force-flux relations are not compatible with gradient dynamics.